 Live Concerts & Schools Concerts

-On the final day of each RE-RITE installation in Plymouth (11 May), Torbay (8 June) and Truro (13 July), the full Philharmonia Orchestra presents a free, hour-long, open air Sunday afternoon concert at the RE-RITE site.
+In 2014, on the final day of each RE-RITE installation in Plymouth (11 May), Torbay (8 June) and Truro (13 July), the full Philharmonia Orchestra presented a free, hour-long, open air Sunday afternoon concert at the RE-RITE site.
 Presented by Tim Steiner, the concert, A Traveller’s Guide, consisted of a specially chosen programme to appeal to families and those new to orchestral music, all around the theme of transport and destinations.
 We heard the music of Dambusters, Romeo & Juliet, theBlue Danube, Pirates of the Caribbean as well as a few surprises in between!

 The Philharmonia Orchestra has developed iOrchestra in close collaboration with a consortium of local partners, who will work together with the Orchestra to deliver the project and to ensure that it becomes a genuine catalyst for cultural change, reaching the communities for whom it has been designed.
 These include Plymouth City Council, Torbay Council, Truro City Council, Torbay Music Service, Plymouth Youth Music Service, Cornwall Learning, i-DAT and Hall for Cornwall.